andriiglukhyi/data-structures-and-algorithms/data_structures/linked_list/README.md

 ## Challenge
 Write the following methods for the Linked List class:
-.append(value) which adds a new node with the given value to the end of the list .insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node .insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node
+Write a method for the Linked List class called kthFromEnd which takes a number, k, as an argument.
+Return the node that is k from the end of the linked list.

 ## Solution
 data-structures-and-algorithms/assets/linked-list.jpg